 What is a TSV file?

-NOTE: TSV files may also be saved as .TAB files.
+NOTE: On occasion, TSV files may be saved with the .TAB extension.

 How to open a TSV file